top of page

 Dr. Nguyen is a double board-certified child, adolescent, and adult psychiatrist, as well as psychotherapist.
 She believes in taking the time to fully understand each patient’s unique situation because one’s state of mind is inseparable from the family and social systems that surround us.
 Only after a comprehensive evaluation has been completed can a thoughtful, well-informed treatment plan be made.
 Dr. Nguyen recognizes her patients as individuals and encourages them to be active participants and collaborators in their own treatment planning.
 For some, this will involve the use of medications.
 And for others the best course may be to start with psychotherapy or other supportive treatments before medications are considered.

-Dr. Nguyen graduated college from Temple University at the early age of 18.
-She then obtained her medical degree from Temple University School of Medicine.
-Dr. Nguyen completed residency in general psychiatry at Mount Sinai Beth Israel in New York City, where she was actively involved in research, receiving state-wide recognition as a resident.
-She then completed her child & adolescent psychiatry fellowship at SUNY Downstate Medical Center in Brooklyn, NY, where she had the honor of serving as chief resident.
+Dr. Nguyen graduated college from Temple University at the early age of 18, and continued to obtain her medical degree from Temple University School of Medicine.
+Dr. Nguyen completed residency in General Psychiatry at Mount Sinai Beth Israel in New York City, where she was actively involved in research, receiving state-wide recognition for her work as a resident.
+She then completed her Child & Adolescent Psychiatry fellowship at SUNY Downstate Medical Center in Brooklyn, NY, and had the honor of serving as a chief resident.
 Dr. Nguyen has had faculty appointments at 2 academic institutions, including Mount Sinai Beth Israel and USC Keck School of Medicine.
+Dr. Nguyen is currently an Advanced Clinical Associate at the New Center for Psychoanalysis.

 TREATMENT PHILOSOPHY